opencdx/.github/profile/README.md

 To get started with OpenCDx, follow these steps:

 1. **Minimum Installation:** Clone the essential [**OpenCDx Repository**](https://github.com/opencdx/opencdx), which provides core backend services, system GUI, and Swagger interfaces.
-2. Optionally, clone additional repositories as needed.
+2. Optionally, clone other repositories based on your requirements.
 3. Follow each repository's README for detailed installation instructions.
 4. Integrate and configure components to effectively manage clinical data.